dankamzik/dankamzik.github.io/_posts/2019-1-9-CSS-Notes.markdown

   ```

   Say I wanted to make one element larger than another.
-I would select the emelent in question and then create a css rule that dictates
+I would select the element in question and then create a css rule that dictates
   the element in question as flex-grow:3/4/5; etc.

 ## Flex-basis: